lagom/lagom/docs/manual/java/guide/broker/KafkaClient.md

 ### Consuming Topics from 3rd parties

 You may want your Lagom service to consume data produced on services not implemented in Lagom.
 In that case, as described in the [[Service Clients|ServiceClients]] section, you can create a `third-party-service-api` module in your Lagom project.
 That module will contain a Service Descriptor [[declaring the topic|MessageBrokerApi#Declaring-a-topic]] you will consume from.
 Once you have your `ThirdPartyService` interface and related classes implemented, you should add `third-party-service-api` as a dependency on your `fancy-service-impl`.
 Finally, you can consume from the topic described in `ThirdPartyService` as documented in the [[Subscribe to a topic|MessageBrokerApi#Subscribe-to-a-topic]] section.

+For an example, see the [consumer service recipe](https://github.com/lagom/lagom-recipes/blob/master/consumer-service/consumer-service-java-sbt/README.md).